PyFilesystem/pyfilesystem2/docs/source/concepts.rst

     '/home/will/test.txt'

-Not all filesystems map to a system path (for example, files in a :meth:`~fs.memoryfs.MemoryFS` will only ever exists in memory).
+Not all filesystems map to a system path (for example, files in a :class:`~fs.memoryfs.MemoryFS` will only ever exists in memory).

-If you call ``getsyspath`` on a filesystem which doesn't map to a system path, it will raise a :meth:`~fs.errors.NoSysPath` exception.
+If you call ``getsyspath`` on a filesystem which doesn't map to a system path, it will raise a :class:`~fs.errors.NoSysPath` exception.
 If you prefer a *look before you leap* approach, you can check if a resource has a system path by calling :meth:`~fs.base.FS.hassyspath`